GameWithPixels/.github/profile/README.md

 For games using Pixels, we provide a Unity plugin available from this [repository](https://github.com/GameWithPixels/PixelsUnityPlugin).
-The technical documentation for the "Pixels" class is published on this [page](https://gamewithpixels.github.io/PixelsUnityPlugin/class_systemic_1_1_unity_1_1_pixels_1_1_pixel.html).
+The technical documentation for the `Pixel` die class is published on this [page](https://gamewithpixels.github.io/PixelsUnityPlugin/class_systemic_1_1_unity_1_1_pixels_1_1_pixel.html).

 The plugin currently supports the Windows, iOS and Android